10 Black Friday Marketing Ideas for Your Store

 Finally, it’s a good practice to create site-wide banners that will appear on all pages, so your non-Black Friday shoppers won’t miss out on your offers.

 No matter how steep your Black Friday discounts are, you will get some people to abandon their carts. here are many reasons why your store visitors will do so.
-According to the Baymard research, some of the most common being shipping, tax, unexpected fees, slow delivery, and complicated checkout.
+According to the Baymard research, some of the most common being shipping costs, taxes, unexpected fees, compulsory registration, and lack of trust.

 There are many ways to lower your cart abandonment rate (including offering coupons right before your customers abandon their cart), but one that we have found to be particularly effective is to set up a cart abandonment email campaign.